Gentlemen Prefer Blondes (novel): Plot summary

 Lorelei Lee (left) and Dorothy Shaw (right) arrive in 1920s Paris, where Lorelei spots a Coty's sign.

 Lady Beekman (right) confronts Lorelei and Dorothy and demands the return of her tiara.

-Born in Arkansas, a blonde flapper named Lorelei Lee meets Gus Eisman, a Chicago businessman whom she calls "Daddy."
+Born in Arkansas, a blonde flapper named Lorelei Lee meets Gus Eisman, a Chicago businessman whom she calls "Daddy".
 He installs her in a New York City apartment and "educates" her.
 He pays for jewelry from Cartier, dinners at the Ritz, and tickets to the Ziegfeld Follies.
 During this time, she meets novelist Gerry Lamson.
 He wishes to "save" her from Eisman and asks her to marry him.
 Not wishing to forgo a trip to Europe paid for by Eisman, Lorelei spurns Lamson.
-Meanwhile, Lorelei criticizes her friend Dorothy Shaw for wasting her time with a poor writer named Mencken, (Note: This is a reference to Loos' friend, H. L. Mencken, a literary magazine editor and essayist.
-Loos felt sexually attracted to Mencken and regarded him as "an idol to adore for a lifetime.") the editor of a dull magazine, (Note: This is a reference to H. L. Mencken's literary magazine, The Smart Set, one of the era's most vogue publications.) instead of pursuing wealthy men.
+Meanwhile, Lorelei criticizes her friend Dorothy Shaw for wasting her time with a poor writer named Mencken, (Note: This is a reference to Loos's friend, H. L. Mencken, a literary magazine editor and essayist.
+Loos felt sexually attracted to Mencken and regarded him as "an idol to adore for a lifetime".) the editor of a dull magazine, (Note: This is a reference to H. L. Mencken's literary magazine, The Smart Set, one of the era's most vogue publications.) instead of pursuing wealthy men.

 Sailing for Europe with Dorothy on the RMS Majestic, (Note: In 1925, the RMS Majestic was the largest passenger ship in the world and an internationally famous icon during the Jazz Age.)
 Lorelei learns that Bartlett, a former district attorney who is now a senator, is aboard the ship.
 She recounts a dubious backstory in which a lawyer employed her as a stenographer, and she shot him to defend her virtue.
 During the trial, which Bartlett prosecuted, Lorelei gave such "compelling" testimony that the all-male jury acquitted her.
 The judge bought her a ticket to Hollywood so that she could use her acting talents to become a star.
 Due to her siren-like personality, he nicknamed her "Lorelei".
 (Note: The name "Lorelei" is a reference to the 1801 poem by German author Clemens Brentano recounting the story of a siren who bewitches men and causes their deaths.
 See folklore regarding Lorelei.)
 Lorelei exacts revenge on Bartlett by seducing him and revealing secrets about his senatorial activities.

-Arriving in England, the Tower of London fails to impress Dorothy and Lorelei as it is smaller than "the Hickox building in Little Rock."
+Arriving in England, the Tower of London fails to impress Dorothy and Lorelei as it is smaller than "the Hickox building in Little Rock".
 Invited to a soirée where English aristocrats sell counterfeit jewels to naive tourists, Lorelei encounters an elderly matron who is selling a diamond tiara.
-Lorelei casts her eye around the room for a wealthy man to buy it for her and settles on Sir Francis Beekman, whom she calls "Piggie."
+Lorelei casts her eye around the room for a wealthy man to buy it for her and settles on Sir Francis Beekman, whom she calls "Piggie".
 With flattery and the promise of discretion due to his matrimonial status, she persuades him to buy the tiara.